Dmitrylolo/currentWeather/README.md

 The screen should be refreshed when updated data is received.
 3. The app should run on both Android and iOS

-#Installation:
+### Installation:
-To run your app on iOS:
+- To run your app on iOS:
    cd /Users/che/Desktop/Projects/example
    react-native run-ios

-   - or -
+    or

    Open ios/example.xcodeproj in Xcode
    Hit the Run button
-To run your app on Android:
+- To run your app on Android:
    cd /Users/che/Desktop/Projects/example
    Have an Android emulator running (quickest way to get started), or a device connected react-native run-android